 The materials used for constructing surfing boards used to be determined by the laws of the Kapu system.
 The essential standard was the type of wood used in making boards due to the rider’s future status in society.
 In old Hawaiian tradition, people were distinguished as of the class they belonged to.
 The boards constructed for the royal class had to be between 14 and 16 feet long, and the wood quality had to be top.
 These long and large boards were also quite heavy (weighing up to 175 pounds).
 On the other hand, the boards for commoners were about 10 to 12 feet long, but the wood used to make them was significantly heavier and denser (called “koa”).
 The ceremonial fish was used during prayers before the selection and cutting down of a tree meant to be used for a board.
 The fish would be put in a hole close to the roots of a tree.
 Only after the ritual had been done could a craftsman proceed with the board’s construction.

-After the settlers had come to Hawaii, they had not enough respect for this ancient tradition of the invaded land.
-This ignorance almost led to an oblivion of surfing culture, while the arrival of western religion was stripping its religious elements.
+After the settlers came to Hawaii, they needed more respect for this ancient tradition of the invaded land.
+Their ignorance almost led to an oblivion of surfing culture, while the arrival of western religion was stripping its religious elements.
 The natives were practically forced to adjust to a new lifestyle, and they were losing touch with their roots.